DavidAppleyard.com

 (3) In zoology, a caste is a category of insect with a particular social function.

-Former tennis star John McEnroe was often censured for his cantankerous behavior.
+Former tennis star John McEnroe was often censured for his short temper.

-childish + childlike He soon gets angry if he can't have his own way.
+childish + childlike He gets angry the moment he can't have it all his own way.
 He's so childish!

 She has a childlike appreciation of the simpler things in life.